Ulyssesllc/switch_transformer/README.md

 - **`ImportError: Please install transformers`** – install `transformers` and `datasets` via pip and re-run.
 - **`ImportError: Please install datasets`** – the HuggingFace loader is optional; stick to `--dataset toy` or install `datasets`.
 - **Matplotlib warnings** – the script switches to the `Agg` backend automatically; install `matplotlib` for curve exports or ignore the message.
+- **AMP requested but unavailable** – when running on CPU or older PyTorch builds, the trainer falls back to full precision and prints a one-time notice.
 - **Out-of-memory on GPU** – reduce `--batch_size`, `--seq_len`, or `--d_model`, or run on CPU.

 ---